 “Strongly believe that entrepreneur applicants from African countries, where the market is not wide enough for a reasonable profit making industry, are eligible for support.”

 The Working Group (WG) believes the report could indeed be further clarified.
 The group understands the terminology used could be confusing; nevertheless, it is NOT the intent to restrict the support to non-for-profits.
-The proposal is to have the ethnic and linguist groups as a starting point.
+The proposal is to have the ethnic, linguist and cultural groups as a starting point (first round and prioritization list).
 WG believes these groups present a natural and less controversial approach to begin the support program during the first round.
 The WG also acknowledges that the definition of NGOs may differ deepening on the jurisdiction and also because organizations change over the course of time.
 Also, just being and NGO does not make an entity necessarily in need of support.
 There are NGOs with very good economical status.

 Concerns raised during the discussion: